 Although the earliest Christians were Jewish converts, the spread of the Gospel through the Gentile regions soon resulted in the majority of Christians being Gentiles, or non-Jews.
 During this time there developed a great deal of animosity toward the Christian sect within the Jewish quarter.
-Paul himself, as Saul -- his previous name -- was very intent on wiping out the new Christian sect and keeping the worship of the true God pure.
-In the book of Acts, Luke records how Saul was converted and changed his name to Paul, becoming the Apostle to the Gentiles.
-However this was not a common occurrence to say the least, and the division between the Jews and Christians became heated and intense.
+Before Paul was converted to a faith that Jesus was the Messiah, he was very intent on wiping out the new Christian sect and keeping the worship of the true God pure.
+The book of Acts records this conversion, and Paul became known as the Apostle to the Gentiles.
+As time progressed, the division between the Jews and Christians became heated and intense.

 Toward the end of the first century A.D. there appeared on the scene a man named Bar Kokhba, who was determined to overthrow their Roman overlords by force.
-His personal charisma and abilities were such that he gathered a significant following, even to the extent that many Jews thought he was the long-awaited Messiah, who would conquer the world and rule from Jerusalem, as also prophecied in the Scriptures.
-At this same time, another man was coming to power, a rabbi named Akiba.
+His personal charisma and abilities were such that he gathered a significant following, even to the extent that many Jews thought he was the long-awaited Messiah, who would conquer the world and rule from Jerusalem (as also prophecied in the Scriptures).
+At the same time, another man was coming to power, a rabbi named Akiba.
 He also desired power, and in a series of meetings referred to in later years as the Council of Jamnia, found a way to obtain it.

 Since the Council of Jamnia is frequently claimed never to have existed, here are some historical facts.
 When Vespasian became Emperor, in fulfillment of a statement by Rabbi Yohannan ben Zakkai, this rabbi was given the imperial right to establish an Academy or Rabbinical School at Yavneh (Jamnia).
 Over a period of time, through a series of cunning manoeuvres, Rabbi Akiba gained control over the Academy.
 He had a passionate hatred of Jesus and he admired Bar Kokhba.
-He came with a purpose in mind: to give rabbinical Judaism complete control over every aspect of Jewish life.
+Rabbi Akiba ended up supporting Bar Kokhba as the Messiah.
+Akiba came with a purpose in mind: to give rabbinical Judaism complete control over every aspect of Jewish life.
 This process did not happen overnight.
-However, over a period of time, they were achieved by Akiba.
-This process is sometimes referred to as the Council of Jamnia.
+However, over a period of time, this was achieved by Akiba and the Council of Jamnia.

 This process is outlined in detail in Dan Gruber's book Rabbi Akiba's Messiah.
 He says